tduretz/MDOODZ7.0/README.md

 # MDOODZ7.0

 Welcome to MDOODZ7.0 public repository!
-This version of MDOODZ is under construction, more testing will be progressively added...

 ![](/misc/images/Compression_Symmetric.gif)

+In addition to Continuous Integration (CI), MDOODZ7.0 also includes a series of more expensives tests.
+THe results can be compared to reference ones.
+Check out:
 ## [Visual Test Results](/VISUAL_TESTS/readme.md)

 # Library usage